FedVeca: Federated Vectorized Averaging on Non-IID Data with Adaptive Bi-directional Global Objective: Introduction

 \section{Introduction}

+\IEEEPARstart{P}arallel and distributed systems have transformed computing by allowing tasks to be executed simultaneously across multiple nodes, enhancing performance and scalability in high-performance computing environments, data centers, and cloud services \cite{gu2020towards}.
+With the rise of big data and artificial intelligence, these systems have become crucial for distributed machine learning frameworks that handle vast datasets across different locations while maintaining efficiency \cite{jiang2021parallel}.
+For real-world applications of distributed machine learning, considerations must be made for data silos resulting from privacy concerns, leading to the emergence of Federated Learning (FL) as an extension of parallel and distributed systems \cite{mcmahan2017communication}.

-\IEEEPARstart{F}{ederated} learning is a paradigm of distributed machine learning that allows the decentralized clients to train a global model using their own local data, thus alleviating the problems of data silos and user privacy \cite{konevcny2016federated, liu2022distributed}.
-In FL, the clients' availability and decentralization bring great communication overhead to the network, and it can be reduced by increasing the local computing \cite{mcmahan2017communication}.
-The local computing of FL generally adopts the optimization method of stochastic gradient descent (SGD) \cite{wang2021cooperative}, which requires the independent and identically distributed (IID) data to ensure the unbiased estimation of the global gradient in the training process \cite{dvurechensky2018computational, lei2019stochastic, harvey2019tight}.
-Since the clients' local data are obtained from the local environment and usage habits, the generated datasets are usually Non-IID due to differences in size and distribution \cite{aledhari2020federated}.
+FL allows decentralized clients to train a global model using their own local data, thus alleviating the problems of data silos and user privacy \cite{konevcny2016federated, liu2022distributed}.
+FL local training generally adopts the optimization method of Stochastic Gradient Descent (SGD) \cite{wang2021cooperative}, which requires independent and identically distributed (IID) data to ensure unbiased estimation of global gradient in the training process \cite{dvurechensky2018computational, lei2019stochastic, harvey2019tight}.
+Since the clients' local data are obtained from the local environment and usage habits, the generated datasets are usually Non-IID due to differences in size and distribution \cite{aledhari2020federated,zhang2021federated2,gao2022feddc}.
 The Non-IID datasets and multiple local SGD iterations will bring a drift to the global model in each communication round, which significantly reduces the FL performance and stability in the training process, thus requiring more communication rounds to converge or even fail to converge \cite{sattler2019robust, luo2021no, zhang2021federated}.
 Therefore, it becomes a key challenge to optimize the FL objective by reducing the negative impact of Non-IID data.